 Keep up with what's happening at PARCC.

-Technology Guidelines for PARCC Assessments Version 3.0 updates, and therefore supersedes, the Version 2.1 document previously released in February 2013.
+PLEASE NOTE: Technology Guidelines for PARCC Assessments v 4.0 updates, and therefore supersedes, the Version 3.0 document previously released in September 2013.

 PARCC also released a white paper that presents a variety of strategies states are taking to build technology capacity, including how states can leverage currently existing federal funding streams as well as specific state-developed strategies.